 *Many guests prefer to arrive before, or leave after, the scheduled itinerary.
 We can help you make arrangements.
 Additional charges for early arrival, transportation, lodging, meals, and activities will apply.

 International airfares are not included in program pricing.
-There are many flight options to Kathmandu Tribhuvan International Airport (KTM) and our travel expert, Danny Genung at Harr Travel is more than happy to help you with all your travel arrangements.
-You can reach him at email@example.com or 909.266.0117.
+There are many flight options to Kathmandu Tribhuvan International Airport (KTM).

 You will need a Nepal Entry Visa.
 Upon clearing customs in Nepal, you will be required to purchase a 30-day entry visa.
 The visa costs $40, so make sure to bring cash with you.
 It helps to have exact change.
 In addition, remember to bring two passport photos for the visa.
 Waiting to try and have these taken in the Kathmandu airport will not only cause you undue delays, but it also tends to be exceedingly expensive.

-*Please Note: Your passport must be valid for at least six months after you depart your home country.
-Make two copies of your passport, leave one at home and bring the other with you to Nepal along with two extra passport photos in case of an emergency.
-Ensure you provide a color copy of your passport to WWTrek 90-days prior to your departure date.
+*Note: Please be sure to have at least six months validity on your passport.
+Most countries won’t allow travelers in their country unless their passport is expected to expire six months after the last day of travel.
+Make two copies of your passport.
+Leave one at home and bring the other with you to Nepal in case of an emergency.
+Ensure you provide a copy of your passport to WWTrek 90-days prior to your departure date.

 Before and after the climb, enjoy the nicest lodging available in Kathmandu.
 The journey will start with a night The Yak and Yeti, which has been converted from an old royal palace from the Kingdom of Nepal.
 Learn more about Kathmandu Accommodations with our Trek Tip Series!